GabrielAstra/GabrielAstra/README.md

 ## About Me

-Greetings!
-I'm Gabriel, a developer from Brazil with a passion for elegant code and refined solutions.
-I believe in the art of programming—where functionality meets sophistication.
+Hello!
+I'm a business and technology professional, how can I help you?

 <br>